Alone in the Dark (2024 video game)

 Alone in the Dark is a 2024 survival horror video game developed by Pieces Interactive and published by THQ Nordic.
 It is a reimagining of the original 1992 Alone in the Dark and is the seventh installment in the Alone in the Dark series.
 The game features a single-player narrative set in the 1930s, where players can choose to play as Edward Carnby (David Harbour) or Emily Hartwood (Jodie Comer), as they make their way through Derceto Mansion to uncover the mysteries within.

 Alone in the Dark was released for PlayStation 5, Windows, and Xbox Series X/S on 20 March 2024.
 Upon release, the game received mixed reviews from critics and failed to meet the sales expectations of THQ Nordic's parent company Embracer Group, which led to the closure of Pieces Interactive in June 2024.

-Synopsis

-Alone in the Dark follows Emily Hartwood (Jodie Comer) and private investigator Edward Carnby (David Harbour) as they travel to Derceto Manor, a home for the mentally fatigued, to investigate the disappearance of Jeremy Hartwood (Paul Mercier), Emily's uncle.
-However they will soon stumble upon Eldritch horrors involving hideous monsters, mental environments, cult conspiracies and connections involving a mysterious being known as "The Dark Man".

 Gameplay

 Alone in the Dark features an "over-the-shoulder" third-person perspective, doing away with the fixed camera angles of the original.
 This is similar to the Resident Evil franchise, which also chose this presentation for their recent remakes.
 Combat is available with a firearm, or melee weapon as shown by the reveal trailer.
 Players can choose to play as Emily or Edward, both campaigns featuring different cutscenes and levels.

 Combat consists of firearms, melee weapons and throwable objects, along with environmental hazards that can be used to have an edge on the monsters.
 The environment is filled with items for the player to find, such as ammo, melee weapons, keys, collectibles such as journals, letters and lagniappes that unlock secret informations about the story and objectives.